-Areas with the Lowest and Highest Insurance Rates
+States with the Lowest and Highest Car Insurance Rates in 2021

-Now on to the lowest (including Washington DC)…
+Now on to the states with the lowest annual car insurance premiums.

 No. 50: With an average annual premium of $885, New Hampshire is one of the cheapest states in which to insure a car.
 That figure is 38 percent lower than the national average and 10 percent lower than the average 2020 premiums in that state.